 Keep in mind, there’s a lot of overlap here, since certain activities usually trigger multiple chemicals.
 For example, sex and chocolate raise your endorphins, but they also trigger dopamine as well.
 With this in mind, doing something to trigger even one of the above “happy chemicals” will usually end up triggering some of the others.

 Using the list above, identifying whatever you are most lacking – and then getting more of that – will help you the most.
-There are certain things you can do to specifically elevate certain chemicals.
+While good nutrition, hydration, and sleep will help with ALL of the following, there are certain things you can do to specifically elevate certain chemicals.

-In addition to exercise and sunshine, one of the most powerful ways to raise serotonin (if you are clinically short in it) is through an SSRI – Selective Serotonin Re-uptake Inhibitor.
+In addition to DAYLIGHT, EXERCISE, PROTEIN, and PHYSICAL TOUCH, one of the most powerful ways to raise serotonin (if you are clinically short in it) is through an SSRI – Selective Serotonin Re-uptake Inhibitor.
 SSRIs are antidepressant medications that require a prescription.
 If you suspect you may benefit from an SSRI, please see a doctor or psychiatrist.

-If you don’t have clinically low serotonin, or still want other interventions, try this:
+These are the most powerful serotonin boosting methods I know.
+If you still want other interventions, try this:

 A SEROTONIN LAMP.
 I use this one.
-Weirdly enough…they actually do help.
+Weirdly enough…it actually does help.
+A bit.
 I didn’t expect it to work, but I tested it anyway.
-Sure enough, it does improve my mood.
+Sure enough, it does improve my mood – somewhat, but noticeably.
 I also have a sunny, beautiful picture as my desktop background – so even if it’s all grey out, and I’m not getting serotonin-triggering sunlight, my mac shows me a retina display of a golden-hour sunset and my serotonin lamp illuminates my room.

 Endorphins are triggered by lots of things, but primarily EXERCISE, TEMPERATURE, and PHYSICAL CONTACT.